aydozy/aydozy/README.md

 <h2 align="center"> A passionate Mobile Developer </h2>

  - Hey all!
-I'm a 4th year CS student.
-I'm interested in app development and backend.
+I'm a mobile developer.

- - I'm currently working on `Java`, `Kotlin`, `Flutter` and `Android Studio`.
+ - I'm currently working on `Dart`/ `Flutter`.

  - You can reach me from here: ozyurek.aydanil@gmail.com